-XRx-225 is in non-clinical development stages, and we have not conducted any clinical trials to date.
-XORTX is in the process of manufacturing XRx-225 in preparation for non-clinical pharmacology, toxicology, and pharmacokinetic animal testing, and then contemplates advancing to Phase 1 clinical testing, and thereafter further clinical development, subject to discussions with the FDA.
-As the XRx-225 product candidate provides oxypurinol, we may rely on the prior research conducted and published in peer-reviewed journals and that in the prior FDA review and approval of Zyloprim (allopurinol), as well as study results to be sponsored by XORTX for the product candidate's FDA approval.
+XRx-225 is in non-clinical development stages.
+XORTX is in the process of manufacturing XRx-225 in preparation for non-clinical pharmacology, toxicology, and pharmacokinetic animal testing, and then contemplates advancing to Phase 1 clinical testing, and thereafter further clinical development.
+As the XRx-225 product candidate provides oxypurinol, we may plan to rely on the prior research conducted and published in peer-reviewed journals and that in the Prior FDA Review, as well as study results to be sponsored by Xortx for the product candidate's FDA approval.